truist/reveal.js/europe.md

 <!-- .slide: class="only-text" -->
 ### Final reflections

-We still had a lot of fun, and saw a lot of cool places, and hopefully this will set us all up for great choices in our future.
+We still had a lot of fun, and saw a lot of cool places, and hopefully this will set us up for great choices in our future.

-Onward!
+And we feel lucky to have the means to do a trip like this, both as adults and for our kids.

 <!-- .slide: data-background="photos/1-Scotland/IMG_5012.png" -->